Javascript Menu by Deluxe-Menu.com

 Using a structured assessment protocol in our clinical work can be very helpful to

-avoid allegations of professional negligence in the event of an adverse treatment outcome.
+avoid allegations of professional negligence and violation of our ethical standards, in the event of an adverse treatment outcome.

 ensure that we don't miss some important information which would impact diagnosis and the details of the treatment plan.